macmms/Api-Exercise/README.md

 Download the [latest JDK from Adopt Open JDK](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)

-Unzip this and copy it using the following terminal command `sudo cp jdk-11.0.2+9 /Library/Java/JavaVirtualMachines/`, you may need to enter your password.
+Unzip this and move to your Downloads folder using `cd ~/Downloads`.
+Move it using the following terminal command `sudo mv jdk-11.0.2+9 /Library/Java/JavaVirtualMachines/`, you may need to enter your password.

 Once this is complete, type the following terminal command: `vi ~/.bash_profile`